If you or someone you know needs help with substance misuse, we offer a free and confidential service. We listen and can give you one to one support.

-We'll support you to reduce or prevent the harm associated with drug and alcohol use.
+We'll support you to reduce or prevent the harm that comes with drug and alcohol use.

-We’re not here to judge you or tell you what to do, but we can help you make the changes you want to make either now or perhaps in the future.
+We’re not here to judge you or tell you what to do, but we can help you make the changes you want to make.
+These can either be now or in the future.

-We know it can sometimes be difficult to talk openly and honestly, especially about drugs and alcohol so we try to make it as easy as we can for you.
-We will come to see you where you want to be seen.
-This could be at school, college, a youth centre or even at home.
+We know it can sometimes be difficult to talk openly and honestly, especially about drugs and alcohol.
+We'll try to make it as easy as we can for you and come to see you where you want to be seen.
+This could be at school, college, youth centre or even at home.

 We also offer: